Alexwijn/SAT/README.md

 ## Overshoot protection
 With overshoot protection enabled, SAT will automatically calculate the maximum allowed modulation value for the boiler based on the setpoint and the calculation overshoot protection value.

+## Tuning
+*Heating Curve Coefficient*: By adjusting the heating curve coefficient, you can balance the heating loss of your home with the energy generated from your boiler at a given setpoint based on the outside temperature.
+When this value is properly tuned then the room temperature should float around the setpoint.

+*Gains*: SAT offers two ways of tuning the PID gains - manual and automatic.
+- Manual tuning: You can fill the Proportional, Integral and Derivative fields in the General tab with your own values.
+- Automatic Gains ( Recommended ): You can enable this option in the Advanced Tab.
+Automatic gains dynamically change the kP, kI and kD values based on the heating curve value.
+So, based on the outside temperature the gains are changing from mild to aggressive without intervention.

+*Overshoot Protection* ( Experimental ): When this option is enabled, SAT sends the MM=0 and CS=75 commands.
+Then SAT tries to find the highest boiler flow water temperature that can be produced given that the boiler runs at 0 % modulation.
+This mechanism needs at least 20 minutes.
+When overshoot protection value calculation is over, SAT falls back to it's normal operation.
+This value is stored as attribute in the SAT climate entity and then is used in order to calculate the boiler ON/OFF times of the low load control algorithm.

 ## Support
 If you want to support this project, you can [**buy me a coffee here**](https://www.buymeacoffee.com/alexwijn).